jiribenes/scheme/README.md

 ### Debug primitives

-These primitives are for testing only.
+These primitives are for testing only when the program is compiled with ```make debug```.
 Please, do not use them, if you don't know what you're doing.

 ```gc``` triggers the garbage collector.